-Trump remains in firm control against Williams
+O'Sullivan takes charge of semi against Higgins

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-Judd Trump remains in firm control of his World Championship semi-final after opening up an 11-5 lead over three-time champion Mark Williams.
+Judd Trump remains in firm charge of his semi-final after opening up an 11-5 lead over three-time champion Mark Williams.

 Trailing 7-1 overnight, Williams made his 13th century of the tournament in a much-improved display but was unable to rein in 2019 winner Trump.